nrummel/thiqueThoughts/content/Climbing Grades.md

     \theta &=  \{\text{Temperature, Humidity, Cloud Cover, ect.}\}
 \end{align*}
 $$
 Because this data is not easily available for each reported grade on the internet, we assume that the climber and environment factors can vary randomly.
 This means that there is an underlying stochastic component to the system.
 This also allows us to account for measurement error as discussed earlier.
-A common modeling technique when  modeling error is present or the system is chaotic; modeling these hard to model dynamics with a stochastic process rather than relying on purely deterministic behavior.
+A common modeling technique when  modeling error is present, or the system is chaotic; modeling these hard to model dynamics with a stochastic process rather than relying on purely deterministic behavior.
 ## We Should Use a Stochastic Model
 That's a really long-winded way of saying that for the time being, we really don't care what $x$ and $\theta$ are...
 We assume that climbs will be done in a variety of environmental factors and by a variety of different climbers.
 Instead, we say that each particular reported grade $g_n$ is a realization of random variable $G_y$.
 This random variable is a function of other random variables: